Kagami/wybm/README.md

 ## License

-wybm own code, documentation and icon licensed under CC0, but the resulting build also includes the following libraries and assets:
+wybm own code, documentation and icon is licensed under CC0, but the resulting build also includes the following libraries and assets:

 * Libraries in `dependencies` section of [package.json](package.json) (BSD-like)
 * [NW.js binaries](https://github.com/nwjs/nw.js), see also `credits.html` in release archives